kagent-dev/kmcp/README.md

 ## Kubernetes Controller

-KMCP also includes a Kubernetes controller for cloud-native MCP server deployment.
+kmcp also includes a Kubernetes controller for cloud-native MCP server deployment.

 ### Controller Features